Gianella-A-Achetoni/Gianella-A-Achetoni/README.md

 - hola-mundo

-Vivo en :argentina:, tengo 18 años y soy  estudiante de Tecnicatura Universitaria en Programacion, en la UTN Regional San Rafael. :student:
+Vivo en :argentina:, tengo 18 años.

 <!---
 Gianella-A-Achetoni/Gianella-A-Achetoni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.